leakyrelu/caarlos0.github.com/_posts/2017-08-21-save-thy-f#cks.md

 ---
 layout: post
-title: "Save your f#cks"
+title: "Save thy f#cks"
 ---

-I came across a great book that I highy recommend, "The subtle art of not giving a f#uck" by Mark Manson.
-Before I even start talking about it,, let me  give a huge shout-out to the author.
+I came across a great book that I highy recommend, "The subtle art of not giving a f#ck" by Mark Manson.
+Before I even start talking about it, let me  give a huge shout-out to the author.
 Mark and Tim ferris are only two self help author I follow.
-So again, big up to himm.
+So again, big up to him.
 Don't forget to get yourself a copy on Amazon.
 The kindle version costs around 13 bucks.
 This was an insanely good read and something which helped me a lot over the years!
-So I decided that my first blog post should be about this book.
+So, I decided that my first blog post should be about this book.
 Here's a excerpt from it which is, in lack of a better word, fuckworthy!
 No pun intended.

-In my life I have given a fuck about many people and mny things.
+In my life I have given a fuck about many people and many things.
 I have also NOT given a fuck about many people and many things.
 And fucks I have not given have made all the difference.

 People often say the key to confidence and success in life is to simply “not give a fuck.”
 Indeed, we often refer to the strongest, most admirable people we know in terms of their lack of fucks given.
 Like “Oh, look at Susie working weekends again, she doesn’t give a fuck.”
 Or “Did you hear that Tom called the company president an asshole and still got a raise anyway?
 Holy shit, that dude does not give a fuck.”
 Or “Jason got up and ended his date with Cindy after 20 minutes.
 He said he wasn’t going to listen to her bullshit anymore.
 Man, that guy does not give a fuck.”